ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Glide-API in ACL
 This will check ACL rules with operation READ for usage of Glide API calls, i.e. GlideRecord and GlideAggregate as these can cause significant performance impact. s the check does a simple contains query it could produce false-positives if the getMessage is either commented or from another library.

+### Cache flushed as part of scripts
+This is using some advanced linter check to find usages of gs.setProperty or gs.cacheFlush.
+Both functions will trigger a cache flush and thus cause performance impacts.

 ## Category: Security

 ### Tables without ACLs